Luke O'Neill (footballer)

-Luke Marcus O'Neill (born 20 August 1991) is an English professional footballer who plays as a right back for club Welling United.
+Luke Marcus O'Neill (born 20 August 1991) is an English professional footballer who plays as a right back for club AFC Croydon Athletic.
 He graduated from the Leicester City youth academy.
 He has represented England at under-17 level.

 Career

 Leicester City

 Born in Slough, Berkshire, O'Neill came through the youth academy at Leicester City and was part of the side that won the Premier Academy League in the 2006–07 season.
 He was named as a substitute for the first time in a League Cup win over Stockport County on 12 August 2008, however he was unused on that occasion.

 On 29 August 2008, just a few days after his 17th birthday, O'Neill signed a three-year professional contract, tying him to Leicester until the summer of 2011.
 He then made his first-team debut for Leicester on 2 September 2008 against Hartlepool United in a 3–0 Football League Trophy win.

 O'Neill's next first-team involvement for Leicester came almost a year later when he was named as an unused substitute in their opening day fixture against Swansea City.
 He made his first appearance of 2009–10 three days later, playing the full 90 minutes as Leicester beat Macclesfield Town 2–0 in the League Cup.
 On 26 December 2009, O'Neill made his league debut for Leicester, coming on as a half-time substitute against Sheffield United, replacing the injured Jack Hobbs.